Tablets that are used to treat type 2 diabetes mellitus are known as oral hypoglycaemics or antihyperglycaemics.

 Sulfonylureas should be taken at mealtimes to reduce the risk of hypoglycaemia.

-Pioglitazone (e.g. Actos) and rosiglitazone (Avandia) are examples of another group of oral hypoglycaemic drugs called thiazolidinediones.
+Pioglitazone (e.g. Actos, Vexazone) and rosiglitazone (brand name Avandia) are examples of a group of oral hypoglycaemic drugs called thiazolidinediones.
 These medicines may be used either on their own or in conjunction with other diabetes medicines.

-There is a medicine called Avandamet that contains both rosiglitazone and metformin in one tablet.
+A combination medicine that contains both rosiglitazone and metformin in one tablet is available (brand name Avandamet).
 These combination tablets can be prescribed for people who are already treated with both rosiglitazone and metformin, or those whose diabetes is not adequately controlled on either rosiglitazone or metformin alone.

 Thiazolidinediones work by increasing the sensitivity of the body's tissues to the action of insulin, rather than stimulating insulin secretion.
 This allows glucose to be transported from the bloodstream into the body's fatty tissue, skeletal muscle and liver cells more efficiently.